How to Find the Best Low Glycemic Protein Powder

 That said, the GI of protein powder can vary depending on several factors, including:

-• Type of protein: Animal-based protein sources like beef and egg whites tend to have the lowest glycemic index.
-Dairy-based protein sources like whey tend to have slightly higher GIs due to their lactose content.
-Plant-based protein sources like peas tend to have the highest GIs because they contain the most carbs.
+• Type of Protein: Animal-based protein sources like beef and egg whites tend to have the lowest glycemic index.
+Dairy-based protein sources like whey tend to have a slightly higher GI due to their lactose (sugar) content.
+Plant-based protein sources like peas tend to have the highest GI because they contain the most carbs.

-• Added ingredients: Some protein powders contain added sugars or food additives like maltodextrin that can increase their glycemic index.
+• Added Ingredients: Some protein powders contain added sugars or food additives like maltodextrin which can increase their glycemic index.

 • Fats: Fats help slow the absorption of glucose into the bloodstream.
-Protein powders with more fats therefore tend to have a lower glycemic index.
+Protein powders with more fats therefore tend to have a lower GI.

 • Fiber: Because the body is unable to break down and absorb fiber, it slows digestion.
 Protein powders with more fiber therefore tend to have a lower glycemic index.